khongten001/tidykit-fp/docs/TidyKit.Request.md

 # TidyKit.Request Documentation

 A lightweight, memory-safe HTTP client for Free Pascal that uses advanced records for automatic cleanup.
-This module provides a fluent interface for making HTTP requests with built-in memory management.
+This module provides a fluent interface for making HTTP requests with built-in memory management and seamless JSON integration through TidyKit.JSON.

 ## Table of Contents